 And just a quick PS: I used to do other pupils' punishment exercises of 100 lines for them at school.
 I loved writing the same sentence over and over again, trying to imitate their handwriting.
 It paid well and worked wonders for my forgery techniques!

-Currently I am working on illustrating a children's book, pattern making, and of course I can't resist a good Instagram challenge such as Folktale Week or Inktober.
+Currently I am working on illustrating a children's book, pattern making, and setting up a Spoonflower shop.

 I hope you enjoy your visit!